MD/MPH Required Course Work

 This course will include didactic presentations and clinical epidemiology problem sets to provide students with a well-rounded set of activities designed to present the fundamentals of clinical epidemiology.
 Topics include: introduction to epidemiology; basic measures and disease occurrence; medical surveillance, disease outbreaks and role of the physician in epidemic detection and response; testing and screening technologies; clinical trials; epidemiological study designs; and genetics.
 From this course, the student will gain a working knowledge of epidemiological principles, how they are used to study populations for questions of clinical significance, and how these principles may be applied to patient care.

 Emerging Trends in Public Health (15543)

 This course is designed to be an overview of the more recent trends in public health practice and research.
 There will be a combination of selected in-depth readings and discussion on 3-5 specific topics during the week.
 Discussions will complement the readings by providing more depth and background and allowing the exploration of potential solutions, whether at the individual physician or national policy level.
-Potential topics include: obesity and chronic disease care and management; terrorism preparedness and response; infectious and foodborne disease outbreak response; vaccination strategies, needs and policies; racial and other minority health disparities; environmental determinants of health; social and cultural determinants of health; health promotion versus health mandates.
-Readings and discussion will be complemented by the student performing a more in-depth review of a topic and developing a proposed intervention.
+Potential topics include obesity and chronic disease care and management; terrorism preparedness and response; infectious and foodborne disease outbreak response; vaccination strategies, needs and policies; racial and other minority health disparities; environmental determinants of health; social and cultural determinants of health; health promotion versus health mandates.
+Readings and discussions will be complemented by the student performing a more in-depth review of a topic and developing a proposed intervention.
 This will be presented to the elective faculty and students.